AI Trail Analysis

 Hard · Out & Back · 7.4 mi · Great Smoky Mountains, NC

-A challenging out-and-back offering rewarding views from a historic fire tower after a sustained climb through the southern Smokies.
+This challenging out-and-back offers rewarding panoramic views from a historic fire tower after a sustained climb through the southern Smokies.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.